ax-ri/axc/README.md

 You can change the speed of the music with a tempo indication.
 You can use it any time in the source code: all the next statements will be affected (until another tempo statement changes the speed).

-To specify the speed, the standard notation from music sheets is used: a rhythm indication followed by how many of this rhythm is contained in one minute (for instance, `♩ = 60` means "60 quarters note in 1 minute", e.g. one per second; `♩ = 120` means 2 quarters note per second etc.).
+To specify the speed, the standard notation from music sheets is used: a rhythm indication followed by how many of this rhythm is contained in one minute (for instance, `♩ = 60` means "60 quarters note in 1 minute", i.e. one per second; `♩ = 120` means 2 quarters note per second etc.).
 The tempo statement follows this idea: use the `tempo` keyword followed by the rhythm indication and the number of times it appears in a minute.
 For instance: `tempo !4 60`, `tempo !8 80`.

 ### Beat